Responsible company Practices

 Auditing our compliance helps us to implement corrective action if needed.

-In the particular case of communications aimed at children, Danone is audited through its own process Danone Way (itself audited by PwC), as well as through the numerous local and regional pledges it joined.
+In the particular case of communications aimed at children, Danone is audited through its own process Danone Way (audited by PwC), as well as through the numerous local and regional pledges it has joined.
 In most of the countries involved, compliance with this commitment is certified by an external agency.
-For example, each year since 2009, Accenture has been commissioned by IFBA to independently audit companies’ compliance with its marketing principles.
-The TV and Internet media compliance score is disclosed in Danone’s reportings- Integrated report, Danone Nutrition Achievements leaflet, both disclosed on Danone’s website.
+Other example, regarding the EU Pledge, the TV and Internet media compliance scores are disclosed in Danone’s reportings- Integrated report, Danone Nutrition Achievements leaflet, both disclosed on Danone’s website.

 Concerning the marketing of Breast-Milk Substitutes, we perform self-initiated external audits.
 Every year, we engage with qualified third-party experts to undertake external audits, we publish their results and follow up on indicated areas of concern.
 In addition, FTSE4Good commissions thorough verification assessments of our practices together with independent third parties on a regular basis, to ensure compliance with the index’ strict criteria.

 Launched in 2005, our RESPECT program is expanding Danone’s dual commitment to business success and social progress throughout our entire supply chain—except for milk producers covered by the sustainable agriculture program FaRMS.